sgibson47/play-the-game/notes.md

         - Dave's (id: 14)
         - Pearl's (id: 16)

+    Game._this.playableOnDesc doesn't deal with when the top most card on a deck is 'null' i.e. there isn't one

   6.
     Review assignment requirements&&checklist to see if this is sufficient.
     Add additional functionality to meet project requirements before moving on to styling.